 Primary causes include anything which attacks the adrenal gland directly.
 The vascular, autoimmune and neoplastic causes fit here.

-Secondary causes feature a structurally and functionally normal adrenal gland, but in the absence of appropriate stimulus.
+Secondary causes feature a structurally and functionally normal adrenal gland, but in the absence of an appropriate stimulus.
 Such situations arise when the adrenal gland function is suppressed by drugs, or dysregulated by a damaged pituitary.
 An interesting case of traumatic pituitary injury is presented in Question 12.1 from the second paper of 2014.

 Tertiary causes are those which result in hypoadrenalism with an intact hypothalamic-pituitary-adrenal axis, such as the cessation of corticosteroids, or the "relative adrenal insufficiency" of septic shock.